- Sock-like fit

 The upper is very accommodating for a wide variety of foot shapes and widths.

-- The upper on Ultraboost 21 is made from insanely stretchy Primeknit material that’s only 1.9mm thick and is designed to be more like a sock than a traditional upper.
+- The upper on Ultraboost 21 is made from insanely stretchy Primeknit material that’s only 1.9mm thick and is more like a sock than a traditional upper.

 - It stretches to form around your foot.
 I would not say this is a high-volume shoe, but it easily molds to fit your foot in a very comfortable fashion.